-The male is slender and the blue line is straighter.
-The female is rounder producing a bent blue line.
+The male is more slender than the female, which makes the blue line appear straighter.
+The rounder body of the female produces a bent blue line.

 Breeding / Reproduction

-Ease of Breeding: Moderate - This fish is often unwilling to breed in the home aquarium although good results can be achieved when spawning is induced.
+Ease of Breeding: Moderate - This fish is often unwilling to breed in the home aquarium though good results can be achieved when spawning is induced.

-The Neon Tetra will resist disease as long as the tank is kept in clean, stable condition.
-The worst fear of a tetra keeper is the Neon Tetra disease, an essentially incurable and a highly contagious disease of unknown origin and cause.
-It was first diagnosed in Neons, so earned its name, but it can actually affect many other species.
+The Neon Tetra will resist disease as long as the tank is kept in a clean, stable condition.
+The worst fear of a tetra keeper is the Neon Tetra Disease, an essentially incurable and a highly contagious disease of unknown origin and cause.
+It was first diagnosed in Neons, which is how it earned its name, but it can actually affect many other species.